-- rism strategy ed to unlock nities in this - ltural sector opportunities, k of housing s constraints with regards to productivity as employees travel far to access workplace. - Roads within the municipality are in poor condition.
-This also hinders flexible transportation of people and trade of goods. - There is lack of proper maintenance and rehabilitation of infrastructure - There is lack of capital for emerging ٠ farmers and limited funding for development projects outlined for prioritization in Urban Regeneration Plans for Noda Developments - Dispersed settlements patterns increasing costs for basic service maintenance and rehabilitation
+- The most effective tourism strategy has not been established to unlock development opportunities in this regard. - Although the Agricultural sector provides employment opportunities, especially in Ixopo; lack of housing opportunities provides constraints with regards to productivity as employees travel far to access workplace. - Roads within the municipality are in poor condition.
+This also hinders flexible transportation of people and trade of goods. - There is lack of proper maintenance and rehabilitation of infrastructure - There is lack of capital for emerging farmers and limited funding for development projects outlined for prioritization in Urban Regeneration Plans for Noda Developments - Dispersed settlements patterns increasing costs for basic service maintenance and rehabilitation